jamesplease/redux-resource/docs/recipes/unauthorized-responses.md

 ### Action Creators

-Whenever an unauthorized response from the backend is returned in your CRUD action creators, include the status code in the action that you dispatch.
+Whenever an unauthorized response from the backend is returned in your CRUD action creators, include the status code in the [request action](/docs/requests/request-actions.md) that you dispatch.

+You can attach arbitrary data to a request by specifying `requestProperties` on the action.

-If you're using [Redux Resource XHR](/docs/extras/redux-resource-xhr.md), then the entire `res` object will be attached to the action.
-You can access the status code at `action.res.statusCode`.
+If you're using [Redux Resource XHR](/docs/extras/redux-resource-xhr.md), then this will be set for you.
+You can access the status code at `action.requestProperties.statusCode`.

 If you're not using Redux Resource XHR, then your code may look something like: